paularmstrong/onerepo/docs/src/content/docs/custom-commands.md

 ## Write helpful documentation

-The more explanation and context that you can provide, the better it will be for your peers using commands. nsider adding [epilogues](http://yargs.js.org/docs/#api-reference-epiloguestr) and [examples](http://yargs.js.g/docs/#api-reference-examplecmd-desc) along with the required `description`.
+The more explanation and context that you can provide, the better it will be for your peers using commands.
+Consider adding [epilogues](http://yargs.js.org/docs/#api-reference-epiloguestr) and [examples](http://yargs.js.g/docs/#api-reference-examplecmd-desc) along with the required `description`.

 You can also generate Markdown documentation of the full CLI using the [docgen command](/docs/core/docgen/)!